France offers to register banks fleeing London in English

 The ACPR has also set up a special Brexit email address to handle inquiries. (brexit-acpr@acpr.banque-france.fr)

-In July, the French government pledged to make its tax regime for expatriates the most favourable in Europe in a move also aimed at attracting finance jobs to Paris.
+In July, the French government pledged to make its tax regime for expatriates the most favorable in Europe in a move also aimed at attracting finance jobs to Paris.

 (Reporting by Leigh Thomas; editing by Richard Lough and Dominic Evans)